-The red bulbs can be left on at all times, whereas the clear bulbs should be turned off at night to allow the chicks to sleep.
-Since heat needs to be provided at all times, a clear bulb is not an ideal option.
+As to not cause chicks to become distressed, infrared bulbs are highly advised to be used in a heat lamp for chicks.
+The red bulbs can be left on at all times, whereas the clear bulbs should be turned off nightly to allow the chicks to rest properly.

 In order to reduce the chance of a heat lamp falling take all measures necessary to safely secure the lamp to a permanent fixture.

 A heating plate also allows chicks to move freely through it, preventing them becoming overheated.
-As the chicks grow the height of the heating plate can be adjusted to accommodate their size.
+As the chicks grow the height of the heating plate is adjusted to accommodate their size.

 Feed Options for Chicks

-Medicated or Non-Medicated Starter Feed
+Medicated or Non-Medicated Chick Starter Feed

 Coccidiosis is especially dangerous to young chicks which are housed in a brooder.
 You see, the disease spreads quickly in a small contained space, making a chick brooder an ideal playground for the parasite known as, coccidia.

 Medicated starter feed contains amprollium.
 Amprollium is a preventative drug that helps young chicks fight off the parasite until their immune system has a chance to mature.
-This type of feed should be offered to chicks who have not been vaccinated against coccidiosis.
+This type of feed can be offered to chicks who have not been vaccinated against coccidiosis.
 Also keep in mind, brooding ducklings should never be offered medicated feed.

 Chick Starter Mash

 Mash can be difficult to consume due to be ground, adding a little water to it creates an oatmeal like consistency making it easier to consume.
 However, mash mixed with water can go bad quickly.
 Whatever is not consumed right away should be discarded.

 Much like fermented grains, make sure to leave a bowl of ‘dry’ mash as a free choice option for growing chicks.

 Once other items such as herbs, grass clippings, and vegetables are offered, grit must be offered as well.
-The chick’s crop needs assistance in breaking down these items, making chick grit an ideal item to be used in the chick brooder.
+The chick’s crop needs assistance in breaking down these items, making chick grit an ideal item to be used in a chick brooder.

 It is important to not offer more grit than feed.
 There are two methods to providing grit.
 The first is to offer it as a free choice item, placing a bowl next to the feed.
-The second is to lightly layer it between feed in the feeder.
+The second is to lightly layer it the feed in the feeder.

 Treats such as cracked corn and scratch do not need to be offered in a brooder.
 These items are ideal for older birds.

 Encourage, but watch closely, little children around chicks.
 A gentle squeeze can sometimes be a deadly one.
 Hand sanitizer can be harsh for chicks and should not be used prior to holding them.

 The Homesteader’s Natural Chicken Keeping Handbook: Raising a Healthy Flock from Start to Finish is a great book to have on hand.
-This handbook is ideal for those who desire to raise chicken without the use of chemical or antibiotics.
+This handbook is ideal for those who desire to raise chicken without the use of chemicals or antibiotics.

-While your young flock is young, begin planning for the next phase of raising chickens.
+While your flock is young, begin planning for the next phase of raising chickens.
 50 Do-It-Yourself Projects for Keeping Chickens is perfect for the individual who loves to DIY, recycle and reuse, or save money.